Video games can sometimes seem crowded with numerous vibrant UI elements, characters, and objects to remember while navigating through surroundings.

 Genre: PuzzlernrnPlatforms: PC, Linux, Mac, iOS, Android

-Created with minimalists in mind, Klocki is a chill and relaxing puzzle game that incorporates a lot of pastels and well-defined shapes into its art style.
+Created with minimalists in mind, Klocki is a serene and soothing puzzle game that incorporates a lot of pastels and well-defined shapes into its art style.

-Each logic puzzle sees you manipulating blocks and tiles in order to complete paths and trigger atmospheric animations.
+Each logic puzzle sees you manipulating blocks and tiles in order to complete paths and trigger evocative animations.

-As you progress, new mechanics and shapes are introduced, forcing you to use new approaches without raising the difficulty too much.
+As you progress, new mechanics and shapes are introduced, compelling you to use innovative approaches without raising the difficulty too drastically.

 Superhot